FABLE-3DXRD/xrd_simulator/gaussian_workflow.md

 Testing
 -------

 I simulate a 1 degree rotation of a single crystal of quartz in the shape of a symmetric tetrahedron.
-The crystal is much larger than the pixels and  the largest scattering angles are over 90 degrees to see the perspective effect at large angles.
+The crystal is much larger than the pixels and  the largest scattering angles are over 60 degrees to see the perspective effect at large angles, which smears out the peaks radially.

 The gaussian simulation uses seven gaussians to approximate the tetrahedron (one symmetric gaussian in the center and six prolate ones along the edges) and has low misorientation.